Skip to main content

 Authentication

-Authentication is performed via API key passed as a POST parameter in the request body:
+Authentication is identical for both endpoints — an API key passed as a POST parameter in the request body:

 {